Trailer connectors in North America: Introduction

-In North American, but most commonly the USA market, it is very common for brake lights and turn signals to be combined.
+In North America, but most commonly the USA market, it is very common for brake lights and turn signals to be combined.

 On cars and light trucks (listed below as Light Vehicles) there is no formal standard, instead there is an accepted standard.
 However, you can not be entirely sure until you have measured the current connector on the vehicle and trailer that they fit each other.

 Heavy Vehicles are standardized through SAE J560 which is similar to ISO 1185.